sf-wdi-25/notes/week-01-controlling-the-dom/day-03-js/dusk-arrays/README.md

 ## Basic array traversal with for ##

-By now you've all used a `for` to iterate over your arrays.
+By now you've all used `for` to iterate over your arrays.

 ```js
 var fruits = ["Apple", "Banana", "Cherry", "Durian", "Elderberry",